artisan1218/LeetCode-Solution/singleThreadedCPU/readme.md

 The idea is pretty simple: we simply simulate the whole process and find out the order.
 There are several things to keep in mind that the tasks might not come in order of the `enqueueTime` so we have to sort the `tasks` list.
 The final result is the index of the task in original unsorted `tasks` list, so we have to find a away to perserve the original indices.

 In this solution, the original indices of tasks are appended to each task so we can know the index even after sorting.
+We use `time` variable to represent the current time and add all tasks with smaller `enqueueTime` to `availableTasks` list, which means tasks are waiting to be executed.

 ```cpp
 vector<int> getOrderBruteForce(vector<vector<int>>& tasks) {